 - Implementation of an integrated management system by the regulatory body;

-- Building and maintaining competence for nuclear and radiation safety;
+- Building and maintaining competence for nuclear and radiological safety;

 An IRRS Good Practice is identified in recognition to an outstanding organization, arrangement, programme or performance superior to those generally observed elsewhere.
 Further information on the identification of Good Practices can be found in the